 Not only is it important for building strong bones, but it’s also related to hundreds of other enzymatic processes in the body.
 You might be short on magnesium if you have trouble sleeping, a slow metabolism, headaches, anxiety, or depression.
 Basically, everyone can benefit from adding a little more of this miraculous mineral into their daily routine.
 Here’s everything you need to know about magnesium and where to find it.

 Magnesium is found in literally every cell in your body, where it acts as a helper molecule called a cofactor.
 Because it aids in biochemical reactions performed by enzymes, magnesium is intrinsically linked to our energy levels.
 It converts food into energy for our cells, which impacts how energetic we feel overall.
 It’s also key in creating protein, repairing DNA and RNA, and regulating messages from the brain to muscles.
+Be sure to speak with your healthcare provider before beginning any new supplements.

-One of magnesium’s most important jobs is transforming food into energy for cells—and a deficiency can spell big problems for the metabolism.
+One of magnesium’s most important jobs is transforming food into energy for cells, which regulates our metabolism.
 When blood sugar levels are stable, sugar is converted into energy; but when blood sugar spikes, the body begins to store sugar as belly fat.
-Magnesium seems to help insulin, the hormone that regulates blood sugar, function optimally, and it’s worth noting that nearly half of diabetics have lower-than-normal amounts of magnesium.
+Magnesium is believed to help insulin—the hormone that regulates blood sugar—function optimally.
+In a small study of 47 individuals with high cholesterol, a high percentage of body fat, and high blood pressure, those who took a magnesium supplement daily for four months significantly improved overall metabolic function.

 Magnesium is abundantly available in foods, especially leafy greens, nuts, legumes, and whole grains.
 Mineral and tap water can also be a pretty decent sources.
 Unfortunately, whether you get it from food or water, only about 30 to 40 percent of dietary magnesium can be absorbed by the body.